 The search file is classified into about 2,600 themes (technical fields).
 In 2004, about 1,800 themes were analyzed.
 Almost all themes, including about 800 themes for which F-term assignment is not needed (FI is sufficient) and about 1,800 themes for which analysis of the published documents have completed, can be used in the search.

 b) Making F-terms Available to the General Public

 The JPO opens all F-terms of the themes which are available to general public.
 By the industrial property right information via the Internet, F-term is available to general public and users can conduct F-term search by through the use of Industrial Property Digital Library (IPDL) of NCIPI.

 The search file used by the examiner is continuously updated so that it is the latest one.
 To the search files, Japanese patent documents (publication of patent applications, publication of registered utility model, etc.) are added in accordance with the JPO's internal classifications (FI) developed by subdividing the IPC.
 In 2004, about 200,000 documents in total were added to the search file.

 The search indices file used by the examiner is stored in the form of electronic data on RAID.
 For full text search, all documents are stored on memory.

 Documentation from other offices maintained and/or considered part of the available search file

-Text data and image data of WIPO, the US Patent Office and EPO, as well as image data of major European countries are stored, and are suitable for IPC, ECLA and USC searches.
+Text data and image data of the WIPO, the USPTO and the EPO, as well as image data of major European countries are stored, and IPC, ECLA and USPC search is possible.